Ready to Say Goodbye to Cable?

 Not Recommended: DirecTV Now

 DirecTV Now offers a generous number of channels across four different packages, and it doesn't cost all that much, considering how much you get: $35 per month for more than 60 channels, up to $70 per month for more than 120 channels.
 While it's a good deal on paper, DirecTV Now itself has inconsistent video quality, a suboptimal interface and a haphazard selection of on-demand content.
-There are no DVR options, and platform availability is all over the place.
+DVR options are still in their infancy, and platform availability is all over the place.
 If you want the largest amount of stuff to watch for the least amount of money, DirecTV Now works; otherwise, it's not the best choice.